mcserversoft/documentation/docs/faq.md

 If you're still getting this error restarting your computer will usually resolve it.

-## The process cannot acces the file because another process has locked a portion of the file {#-faq-file-locked}
+## The process cannot access the file because another process has locked a portion of the file {#-faq-file-locked}

 This error happens when the server is already started in the background, but not visible in mcss.
 You have to stop the server, then start it again in mcss.
 To do that, follow [these steps](#-faq-crash), then start the server again in mcss.